faribakazi143/quantium-data-analytics/README.md

 **Problem:** Did a Feb–Apr 2019 store-layout trial (stores 77, 86, 88) actually lift
 sales, or was it just seasonality?

+**Approach:** Built a control-store experimental design:
+- **Match** — paired each trial store with the control whose pre-trial sales and customer counts tracked it most closely (Pearson correlation + magnitude distance)
+- **Scale** — adjusted the control to the trial store's level so the two are directly comparable
-**Approach:** Built a control-store experimental design — matched each trial store to a control using pre-trial Pearson correlation + magnitude distance on monthly sales and customer counts, scaled the control, and tested each trial month against the control's 5–95% confidence band (t-test, 7 d.o.f.).
+- **Test** — checked each trial month against the control's 5–95% confidence band (t-test, 7 d.o.f.); outside the band = a significant effect

 **Findings:**
 - Trial 77 → control 233: significant sales uplift (Mar & Apr)